 Ultrasound is a non-invasive procedure that uses sound waves, not radiation, to assess body structures.
 A technologist applies gel over the area of interest and presses an ultrasound transducer onto the skin.
 The transducer generates sound waves that bounce off body tissues, producing echoes that are then recorded by a computer to be used to make an image for the radiologist to examine called a sonogram.

 What is an Ultrasound Exam?

-As a medical imaging patient, the human touch of your diagnostic sonographer can dramatically impact how you experience an ultrasound procedure.
-That is why Insight Medical Imaging travels across the country, from British Columbia to Nova Scotia, to recruit the best diagnostic medical sonographers to perform our imaging exams.
+As a medical imaging patient, the human touch of your ultrasound technologist, also called a diagnostic sonographer, can dramatically impact how you experience an ultrasound procedure.
+You can count on Insight Medical Imaging to recruit only the best diagnostic medical sonographers from all over the country to perform our imaging exams.